Penley Heritage Book (13 Generation Summary)

 Grandma Priscilla died in 1951.
 It was "Uncle Malcolm's Mountain" to the next generation.
 The farm was neat as a pin inside and out.
 He was a giant of a man who made every little visitor feel incredibly important.
-He took Aunt Georgia down the mountain on a sled to meet an ambulance after a copperhead snakebite.
+He guided Aunt Georgia down the mountain on a sled to meet an ambulance after a copperhead snakebite.
 Aunt Georgia was a powerful woman with a razor sharp mind for every detail of family history.
 Uncle Kelly and Aunt Bernice lived nearby.
 Their son, Sammy Penley has added some memories to this book.

 As this is written, Aunt Georgia is celebrating her 100th birthday, on January 15, 2009 with her son Tommy in Georgia.
-If she lived closer this book would have flowed easily into one big wonderful story.
+[She died March 6, 2010] If she lived closer this book would have flowed easily into one big wonderful story.
 The Penley name lives on in Thomas Wayne Penley, the son of Malcolm and Georgia, born December 4, 1940.
 Tommy's children are Cynthia (Chilton) born in 1960 and son Tommy Wayne Penley, Jr. born in 1965.
 Cynthia and Rudy Chilton have Austin Thomas Penley born October 1, 1996.
 Tommy Jr. has Matthew Wayne Penley, born Sept.
 10, 1990 and Ashley Nicole, November 6, 1991.